-Join James Williamson for an in-depth discussion in this video Choosing a code editor, part of Web Design Fundamentals.
+Join James Williamson for an in-depth discussion in this video Choosing a code editor, part of Introduction to Web Design and Development.

 One of the most important decisions…a new web designer can make…is choosing which suite of programs to use…for creating and building websites.…Using the right tools can make you more efficient,…ensure the creation of quality content,…and help you create a workflow based…on your own personal preferences and strengths.…In this movie, I want to focus on choosing a code editor.…Code editors come in a wide array…of capabilities and price points.…And what works for one designer might not…be the best solution for another.…When comparing code editors, here are a few factors…that you want to look at.…